Kattis/problemtools/README.md

 - [`problemtools/icpc`](https://hub.docker.com/r/problemtools/icpc/): this image contains problemtools along with compilers/interpreters for the programming languages allowed in the International Collegiate Programming Contest (ICPC): C, C++, Java, Kotlin, and Python 3.
 Note that the compiler/interpreter versions used might not be exactly the same as those used in the current ICPC season.

 - [`problemtools/minimal`](https://hub.docker.com/r/problemtools/minimal/): this image only contains problemtools, no additional programming languages.
-As such as it is not particularly useful on its own, but if you are organizing a contest and want to set up a problemtools environment containing exactly the right set of compilers/interpreters for your contest, this is the recommended starting point.
+As such, it is not particularly useful on its own, but if you are organizing a contest and want to set up a problemtools environment containing exactly the right set of compilers/interpreters for your contest, this is the recommended starting point.

 For example, suppose you want to use the `problemtools/icpc` image.
 To get started, install the [Docker CLI](https://docs.docker.com/install), and then pull the image: